HoudiniGraphql/houdini/CONTRIBUTING.md

 It's sometimes helpful to look at the shape of the artifacts that the `generate` command produces.
 Rather than outlining every field contained in an artifact (which would likely go stale quickly) I recommend looking at the [artifact snapshot tests](packages/houdini/cmd/generators/artifacts/artifacts.test.ts) to see what is generated in various situations.
-At high level, the `raw` field is used when sending actual queries to the server and the `selection` field is structured to save the runtime from wasting cycles (and bundle size) on parsing and "understanding" what the user wants when they use a specific document.
+At a high level, the `raw` field is used when sending actual queries to the server and the `selection` field is structured to save the runtime from wasting cycles (and bundle size) on parsing and "understanding" what the user wants when they use a specific document.
 For more information about how these are used, see the [cache section](#the-cache).